ultimumgroup/supabase-dsm-wall-fork/README.md

 1. You should see "The Wall" with the Supabase Des Moines logo
 2. Create an account with any username and password
-3. After signup, you'll be prompted to set up your profile
+3. After signup, set up your profile (add bio, email, LinkedIn, and photo if you want)
+4. Go to the Feed and click "+ Create Post"
-4. Try uploading a photo or code file
+5. Try posting text, a photo, or a code file (file is now optional!)
+6. Like and bookmark posts using the heart and bookmark icons
+7. Use the filters to see "My Liked" or "My Bookmarked" posts
+8. Sort by "Most Liked" to see popular content
-5. Visit the Feed to see your post appear!
+9. Visit Members to see everyone's stats (posts, likes received, bookmarks)
-6. Go back to your Supabase dashboard → **Table Editor** → `users` and you'll see your account row
-7. Check **Storage** → `public-files` to see your uploaded file
+10. Click on a member's post count to see all their posts

 🎉 **Congratulations!** You've built a full-stack app with Next.js and Supabase!